ryanleong/Tweet-Labeling-Analyzer/README.md

 						CouchDB database.

 	ExporttoAMTSets :	Exports tweets to a CSV file, in sets of 50, to be uploaded to AMT.

-	ScoreAnalyzer :		Analyzes score after input from AMT CSV File.
+	ImportFromAMT :		Imports data from AMT results CSV into database.

-	CheckDuplicates :	Checks and removes any duplicate tweets based on tweet ID.
+	Analyzer :			Calculates aggregate worker scores and does correlation analysis.

+	ExportForGraphs :	Exports data as a CSV file to be opened in Exel, to generate graph.

+Prior to running the scripts, CouchDB needs to be installed on the machine.
+The Python-CouchDB package is required to run the scripts, which can be installed by running "sudo apt-get install python-couchdb"